Cepheus (father of Andromeda): Mythology

-Cepheus is prominently featured in the Perseus legend as the husband of Cassiopeia, father of Princess Andromeda, and brother of Phineus, who expects to marry Andromeda.
-Various sources describe his kingdom to be "Aethiopia" or later, the city of Joppa (Jaffa) in Phoenicia, which was named after the elder Cepheus's wife, Iope, daughter of Aeolus.
+Cepheus features in the Perseus legend as the husband of Cassiopeia, the father of Princess Andromeda, and the brother of Phineus (who expects to marry Andromeda).
+Various sources identify his kingdom as "Aethiopia" or later, as the city of Joppa (Jaffa) in Phoenicia, which was named after Cepheus's wife, Iope, a daughter of Aeolus.

 Cassiopeia boasts that Andromeda is more beautiful than the Nereids, angering both the sea nymphs and Poseidon.
 In response, Poseidon sends a flood and the sea monster Cetus to attack Aethiopia.
-Cepheus and Cassiopeia seek guidance from the oracle of Ammon (identified with Zeus) at the oasis of Siwa in the Libyan desert; she declares the calamity will not end until Andromeda is offered to the monster as a human sacrifice.
+Cepheus and Cassiopeia seek guidance from the oracle of Ammon (identified with Zeus) at the oasis of Siwa in the Libyan desert; the oracle declares that only offering Andromeda to the monster as a human sacrifice will end the calamity.
 The king chains his daughter to a rock by the shore to be devoured by Cetus at the whim of his subjects.

-Andromeda is saved when Perseus, flying home with his trophy head of Medusa, passes by the kingdom of Cepheus and notices a beautiful girl chained to a rock on the shore.
+But Andromeda survives: Perseus, flying home with his trophy head of Medusa, passes by the kingdom of Cepheus and notices a beautiful girl chained to a rock on the shore.
 Perseus falls in love with her and undertakes to slay the monster if she promises to marry him; in a slightly different version, he approaches Cepheus.
-The hero then kills the monster (or turns it to stone by showing it the Gorgon’s head).
+The hero then kills the monster (or turns it to stone by showing it the Gorgon's head).
 Perseus washes off his blood in a spring near the city of Joppa, which apocryphally turns red as a result.

 Cepheus and Cassiopeia allow Perseus to become Andromeda's husband after he uses Medusa's head to turn Phineus and his men to stone for plotting against him.
-According to Hyginus, the betrothed of Andromeda is named Agenor.
+(According to Hyginus, the betrothed of Andromeda is named Agenor.)
 After spending a year or so at the court of his father-in-law, Perseus finally sets off for Seriphos with his wife.
-Since Cepheus has no heir of his own, the departing couple allows him to adopt their first-born child, Perses, who is destined to give his name to the Persians.
-Cepheus is later made into the constellation Cepheus.
+Since Cepheus has no heir of his own, the departing couple allows him to adopt their first-born child, Perses, who is destined mythologically to give his name to the Persians (Πέρσαι) per Greek folk etymology.